| Shropshire Union CanalShropshire Union Canal History

 seat you will spot bits of lock metal poking up through the ground.
 It's still in there - buried but not

+lost!
 In Newport, the wharf was on the north side of town.
 In 1971 the canal bed was being filled

 in but there were still some canal buildings standing around it.
 However, since then the canal has been